 Wedding photography wisdom: advice from a pro photographer

-Wisdom: the quality of having experience, knowledge and good judgement
+Wisdom: the quality of having experience, knowledge and good judgment

 Getting married?
 Tips on getting the photography you want.

-Choosing a wedding photographer can be a nightmare these days, everyone seems to offer it and if you've never really considered hiring a photographer before, for any reason - it can be daunting but it doesn't have to be!
-If you want inexpensive, there is nothing wrong with that (there are a suprising amount of 'cheap wedding deals' out there!)
-I believe you get what you pay for and people that really value quality in their wedding photos will spend time searching for the quality they want.
+Choosing a wedding photographer can be a nightmare these days - everyone seems to offer it as a service and if you've never really considered hiring a photographer before, it can be daunting.
+If you want inexpensive, there is nothing wrong with that (there are a surprising amount of 'cheap wedding deals' out there) but I believe its a case of you get what you pay for, so do allocate a suitable budget.
+For people that really value quality in their wedding photos, they are spend time searching for the qualities they want in a photographer.

-If you want someone good, it means sifting through pages and pages of the web sorting out the wheat from the chaff, and there some "chaff" out there.
-When I got married it was no easier even though I knew what I wanted, had a budget and had been working as a wedding photographer for over ten years.
+If you want someone good, it means sifting through pages and pages of the web sorting out the wheat from the chaff (and there some "chaff" out there.)
+When I got married it was no easier even though I knew what I wanted, had a budget and had been working as a wedding photographer for a decade.
 It made me realise how valuable some words of advice would be aimed at couples looking for a photographer that suited them.
 As a working wedding photographer, I thought I'd share a few tips and guide you through the process.
 So here it is, my 2 pence worth:

 Do your homework.

 There are alot of people out there offering wedding photography which makes it better, and worse, for consumers looking for the right one.
-Its more competitive and there are more stylistic options available to you then ever, but the sheer volume of "pros" to search through can make it a long and arduous process.
-You and your partner should start with a discusscioun about what you think you like.
+Its more competitive and there are more stylistic options available to you then ever before, but the sheer volume of "pros" to search through can make it a long and arduous process.
+You and your partner should start with a discussion about what you think you like ahead of the search.
 This does take time and shouldn't be rushed, so when you are ready - get the kettle on and get searching.

 Write a shortlist.